StarGeekSpaceNerd/StarGeek-s-ExifTool-notes/Exiftool_Notes.md

 https://exiftool.org/forum/index.php?msg=79956

 ## Setting `AllDates` from filenames that have incomplete date/times
-If only the Year or YearMonth for a file is known and in the filename, this command will default to 01 month and 01 day, as well as 00:00:00 for the time when copying time stamp from teh filename.
+If only the Year or YearMonth for a file is known and in the filename, this command will default to 01 month and 01 day, as well as 00:00:00 for the time when copying time stamp from the filename.
 https://exiftool.org/forum/index.php?msg=76082

 ## Setting notifications on the forum